Director Liability + AI Oversight

 Treaty-Informed Governance Design

 Te Tiriti o Waitangi creates obligations that cannot be addressed by a privacy impact assessment or a standard risk register.
-When AI systems collect, process, or make decisions using data relating to Maori, boards need governance structures that reflect partnership, protection, and participation.
-We help boards integrate these obligations into their AI governance without treating them as an afterthought or a compliance checkbox.
+When AI systems collect, process, or make decisions using data relating to Māori, boards need governance structures that reflect partnership, protection, and participation at a constitutional level.
+The Public Service AI Framework makes this explicit for Crown agencies, but the obligations extend further.
+Any organisation serving Māori communities or processing data about Māori faces expectations that are grounded in the fabric of Aotearoa's governance.
+Our team helps boards integrate these Treaty of Waitangi obligations into their AI governance substantively, not as an afterthought or a compliance checkbox.
+We work with directors to understand data kaitiakitanga, tino rangatiratanga over information, and the practical governance mechanisms that demonstrate genuine partnership, from iwi consultation protocols to equitable outcome monitoring.
+Genuine Māori data governance requires board-level commitment, and we ensure your governance reflects that commitment with mana.

-• Maori data sovereignty assessment for AI systems
+• Māori data sovereignty assessment for AI systems

 • Board reporting on Treaty compliance in AI deployments

-• Consultation frameworks for AI affecting Maori communities
+• Consultation frameworks for AI affecting Māori communities

 • Alignment with Te Mana Raraunga principles